Effective practice involves numerous components for musicians of any instrument.

 Playing scales is very important for your violin development.
 Slow scales may help improve your intonation.
 You can choose any major or minor song you like.
 Even better, if you choose the scale associated with the key of the song you want to practice.

 Finish three-minute scales with lengthy entire bows, keeping frog to tip in mind to get a good tone.
 Before going on to the next scale or etude, practice each in a certain posture.
-You might find it boring at times to practise scales that is why In Rimma Strings Academy, you have access to many backing tracks to make your scale practice more enjoyable.
+You might find it boring at times to practise scales which is why In Rimma Strings Academy, you have access to many backing tracks to make your scale practice more enjoyable.

 Step 4.
 Choose a Song of 2-3 Minutes to Play